Minebench/Minequery/README.markdown

-# Minequery 1.5
+# Minequery 1.7

-Minequery is a server plugin for the Minecraft server proxy BungeeCord.
+Minequery is a server plugin for the Minecraft server proxy BungeeCord and the server mod Bukkit.
 It creates a small server listening for requests and responds with of the Minecraft server port, how many players are online, and the player list.

-Looking for the Bukkit version of Minequery?
-It has been moved to the [hmod](https://github.com/vexsoftware/minequery/) branch.

-Looking for the old hMod version of Minequery?
-It has been moved to the [hmod](https://github.com/vexsoftware/minequery/tree/hmod) branch.

 ## Configuring